nixstix/CMI-PB2/README.md

 We also tried running MOFA, scaling each view, however, performance often appeared worse after the scaling.

 #### Model building and predictions

+Models were built using two datasets: 2021 (then tested on 2020) ; 2020+2020 TRAIN (then trained on 2020+2021 TEST).
+Finally, predictions were run on the 2022 data.
+Scripts prepare the training and test data, build models, and run predictions are in `predictions2020` and `predictions2020+21`.
+Data associated with predictions are available in `predictions2020/data` and `predictions2020+21/data`

+Models were built using LASSO regression.